gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Setting this Gradle property also sets the language version to 2.0.

-Starting with this version of Gradle the compilation of `.gradle.kts` build scripts accept dependencies compiled with Kotlin K2 compiler.
+Starting with this version of Gradle, the compilation of `.gradle.kts` build scripts accepts dependencies compiled with Kotlin K2 compiler.
 This allows for example to try out K2 in builds that use Kotlin 1.9 and have Kotlin code in `buildSrc` or in included builds for build logic.

 Note that if you use the [`kotlin-dsl` plugin](userguide/kotlin_dsl.html#sec:kotlin-dsl_plugin) in your build logic, you will also need to explicitly set the Kotlin language version to 2.0: